Aliens film by James Cameron, 1986

 Has Aliens stood the test of time?

 Of course, there are other films out there to be argued for.
 Harder, better, faster, stronger.
-Some might argue that Margin Call is better than Aliens, or that J. C. Chandor is better than James Cameron.
+Some might argue that Inception is better than Aliens, or that Christopher Nolan is better than James Cameron.
 They may well have a point.
 But for me, Aliens will always hold a special place in my heart.
 And 38 years tickling the meridian response does not lie.

 Aliens in conclusion